Navid-Toufan/Robot-Path-Plannig-with-GWO-and-PSO-algorithms/README.md

 # Robot-Path-Plannig-with-GWO-and-PSO-algorithms
 This project uses Improved Grey Wolf Optimizer (IGWO) and Improved Particle Swarm Optimization (IPSO) for robot path planning with Laser Range Finder (LRF) data reduction in CoppeliaSim (V-REP).
 Robots autonomously navigate unknown environments and avoid collisions using IGWO/IPSO.
+For a comprehensive understanding of the robot path planning methods used, including the laser range finder and novel objective functions in grey wolf optimization, refer to the paper: [Robot Path Planning Based on Laser Range Finder and Novel Objective Functions in Grey Wolf Optimizer](https://link.springer.com/article/10.1007/s42452-020-3093-5).

 ### CoppeliaSim Educational Version